 “NG” means “Non-Gasketed.”
 The NG cloth is faster and simpler to install, though the tradeoff is that occasionally some dripping can happen when using NG cloths.

-To learn more about filter cloths, take a look at this blog post.
+To learn more about filter cloths, take a look at our filter cloth page.

 Membrane Squeeze Filter Plates (Diaphgragm Squeeze)